locxter/chtgpttlbx/README.md

 Most of the needed information can be found in this excellent [Baeldung article](https://www.baeldung.com/java14-jpackage), this [Nokoriware article](https://www.nokoriware.com/blog/2021/9/12/java-using-jpackage-quick-start-guide-for-windows) and on the [docs page of jpackage](https://docs.oracle.com/en/java/javase/17/jpackage/packaging-overview.html#GUID-C1027043-587D-418D-8188-EF8F44A4C06A), but here we go.
 If you are on Windows, you first have to install [Wix v3](https://wixtoolset.org/docs/wix3/).
 If you are on Ubuntu, make sure to have `fakeroot` installed.
 Then build the JAR as described under `How to use it`.
 Finally execute one of these commands depending on your plattform to build the installer:

 - Ubuntu: `jpackage --input build/ --name chtgpttlbx --main-jar libs/chtgpttlbx-1.0-standalone.jar --main-class com.github.locxter.chtgpttlbx.MainKt --type deb --linux-shortcut`
-- Windows: `& 'C:\Program Files\Java\jdk-17.0.2\bin\jpackage.exe' --input build/ --name chtgpttlbx --main-jar libs/chtgpttlbx-1.0-standalone.jar --main-class com.github.locxter.chtgpttlbx.MainKt --type exe --win-shortcut`
+- Windows: `jpackage --input build/ --name chtgpttlbx --main-jar libs/chtgpttlbx-1.0-standalone.jar --main-class com.github.locxter.chtgpttlbx.MainKt --type exe --win-shortcut` (If `jpackage` isn't found, replace it with this `& 'C:\Program Files\Java\jdk-17.0.2\bin\jpackage.exe'`, where you replace `jdk-17.0.2` with your JDK version.)

 ## Credits